Hike and Raft into the "Fortress of the Bears"

 Day 7

-If the weather cooperates today, we will catch our ride back to Juneau on our water taxi by midday, giving us the morning to explore or just hang around camp if we so choose.
+Having arrived in Mole Harbor the afternoon or evening before we can rise slowly if we like and have one last breakfast in camp.
+If the weather cooperates today, we will catch our ride back to Juneau via our float plane, by late afternoon, giving us a good portion of the day to explore, or just hang around camp if we so choose.

 Included